-- 98. The Net Worth Sweep is particularly egregious because it makes the Companies unique in financial regulation.
+- 103. The Net Worth Sweep is particularly egregious because it makes the Companies unique in financial regulation.
 All other financial institutions are required to retain minimum levels of capital that ensure that they can withstand the vicissitudes of the economic cycle and are prohibited from paying dividends when they are not adequately capitalized.
 The FDIC's Risk Management Manual of Examination Policies explains why capital is critical to any financial institution: "It absorbs losses, promotes public confidence, helps restrict excessive asset growth, and provides protection to [market participants]."
-For this reason, in all other contexts financial regulators work to ensure that financial institutions maintain minimum capital levels. - 99.
-The Companies, in contrast, are not allowed to retain capital but instead must pay their entire net worth over to Treasury as a quarterly "dividend."
+For this reason, in all other contexts financial regulators work to ensure that financial institutions maintain minimum capital levels. - The Companies, in contrast, are not allowed to retain capital but instead must pay their entire net worth over to Treasury as a quarterly "dividend."
 In other words, whereas other financial institutions are subject to minimum capital standards, the Net Worth Sweep makes the Companies subject to a capital maximum-any amount of retained capital that they hold in excess of a small and diminishing capital buffer is swept to Treasury on a quarterly basis.
+Mr. Ugoletti well understood this point, writing to Mr. DeMarco and other FHFA officials on August 17, 2012 that "other than a transitory buffer, [the Net Worth Sweep] does not allow the Enterprises to build up retained surplus, which may give the impression that they are healthy institutions." - 105.
 The effect of the Net Worth Sweep is thus to force the Companies to operate in perpetuity on the brink of insolvency and to immediately nullify the rights of private shareholders to any return of their principal or any return on their principal (i.e., in the form of dividends).
 See Perry Capital, 848 F.3d at 1126 (Brown, J., dissenting) ("The Net Worth Sweep fundamentally transformed the relationship between the Companies and Treasury: a 10 percent dividend became a sweep of the Companies' near-entire net worth; an in-kind dividend option disappeared in favor of cash payments; the ability to retain capital above and beyond the required dividend payment evaporated; and, most importantly, the Companies lost any hope of repaying Treasury's liquidation preference and freeing themselves from its debt.").
 In other contexts, federal regulators understand such an arrangement to be fundamentally unsafe and unsound.
-Indeed,

-Director Watt has described the Companies' inability to build capital reserves under the Net Worth Sweep as a "serious risk" that erodes investor confidence in the Companies because they have "no ability to weather quarterly losses."
+Indeed, Director Watt has described the Companies' inability to build capital reserves under the Net Worth Sweep as a "serious risk" that erodes investor confidence in the Companies because they have "no ability to weather quarterly losses."
 Director Watt recently reiterated this point, noting that he has "expressed [his] concerns both publicly and privately about the prospect that [the Net Worth Sweep] and other factors . . . dramatically increase the likelihood of additional draws" on Treasury's funding commitment.

-100. This dramatic departure from accepted practices of financial regulation is demonstrated by the following chart, which compares the equity to assets ratio of Fannie and Freddie to that maintained by other large insurers:
+106. This dramatic departure from accepted practices of financial regulation is demonstrated by the following chart, which compares the equity to assets ratio of Fannie and Freddie to that maintained by other large insurers: